 - Hulk continues in his own title with issue #290.
 See Hulk.

 - Namor continues to a string of guest appearances in Fantastic Four and Alpha Flight.
 See Namor.

-In 1981 the Defenders team received a facelift, with several older members transitioning off the team for the core of original X-Men Beast, Angel, and Iceman to take over along with Moondragon, Gargoyle, Cloud, and team mainstay Valkyrie.
+In 1981 the Defenders team received a facelift, with several older members transitioning off the team for the core of original X-Men Beast, Angel, and Iceman to take over along with Moondragon, Gargoyle, Cloud, and team mainstay Valkyrie with issue #125.
 The title did not officially change to “New” in the indicia until 140 in 1985.